 The only explanation that appears to have been given for this decision by the ground’s owners, Chequer Properties, is ‘breaches of contract’ by Skelmersdale United which appear to relate to a claimed 146 dilapidation order to the value of £253,000 and subletting without consent.

-Club Chairman, Peter Griffiths, disagrees with the order, and says the club had been working on a number of health and fire safety requirements before the recent unannounced action was taken.
+Club Chairman, Paul Griffiths, disagrees with the order, and says the club had been working on a number of health and fire safety requirements before the recent unannounced action was taken.

 Rosie Cooper MP said: